 Mandatory payroll deductions

-By law, employers are required to withhold payroll taxes from employee wages and submit them to tax agencies.
+By law, employers must withhold payroll taxes from employee wages and submit them to tax agencies.
 These taxes are statutory employee deductions from payroll.
 Failure to pay payroll taxes can lead to penalization.

-Federal Insurance Contributions Act (FICA) tax is made up of Social Security and Medicare taxes.
+Federal Insurance Contributions Act (FICA) tax includes Social Security and Medicare taxes.
 Both the employee and employer contribute to FICA tax equally.
 Social Security tax is 6.2% of an employee’s income if it is at or below the Social Security wage base.
 Medicare tax is 1.45% of the employee’s Medicare taxable wages.
 The total deduction for FICA is 7.65% from an employee’s paycheck.
 As the employer, you must also pay a 7.65% contribution.

 What are payroll taxes used for?
 FICA taxes cover public care.
-Social Security goes toward those who are retired, disabled, or to the families of the deceased.
-Medicare pays for hospital-related benefits like hospice care and home health care.
+Social Security taxes go toward those who are retired, disabled, or to the families of the deceased.
+Medicare pays for hospital-related benefits like hospice care and home health care

 Federal income tax

-Federal income tax is calculated based on your employees’ Form W-4 information as well as their gross pay.
+Federal income tax is based on your employees’ Form W-4 information and their gross pay.
 You can use the income tax withholding tables in the IRS’s Publication 15-T to calculate the amount withheld from an employee’s paycheck.

 Federal income taxes go toward public services such as transportation, education, and the military.

 Each state has its own income tax structure.
 To find out how much you need to withhold from an employee’s paycheck for state and local taxes, check with your state.
 If you are a new employer, consult our state-by-state list of payroll information for employers.

 Like federal taxes, state and local taxes go toward public services.